ferrocene/ferrocene/ferrocene/doc/core-certification/src/norm-mapping.rst

 2
 "

-N/A; libcore is a library.
+N/A; core is a library.

 3
 "

-.. include:: ./partials/libcore-testing.rst
+.. include:: ./partials/core-testing.rst

 4
 "

-.. include:: ./partials/libcore-testing.rst
+.. include:: ./partials/core-testing.rst

 8
 "